pdl/jtl/spec/draft.md

 ## See Also

-- XSLT: Although it is theoretically possible to convert almost any JSON to an XML representation, use XSLT to transform it to an XML representation of the target document, then convert back to JSON, this is likely to be unintuitive to write and requires an XSLT implementation.
+- XSLT: Although it is theoretically possible to convert almost any JSON to an XML representation, by using XSLT to transform it to an XML representation of the target document, then convert back to JSON, this is likely to be unintuitive to write and requires an XSLT implementation.
 - JSONT: This requires a javascript implementation, and so is not truly language-agnostic.
 Specification is minimal. (cf JSON::T)
 - JOLT: Seems to be mostly Java.
 - json2json: written in coffeescript, not sure of its completeness
+- jq - A compelling terse syntax, but only implemented in C.